ballerina-guides/hotel-reservation-demo/README.md

 # Hotel Reservation Demo

-This application has front end developed using React.js and API service implemented using ballerina to demo simple hotel reservation usecase.
+This application has a front end developed using React.js and an API service implemented using Ballerina to demo a simple hotel reservation use case.

 # How to Run